Scale-discretised ridgelet transform on the sphere: Illustration

 \subsection{Diffusion MRI signals on the sphere}

-Diffusion MRI can be used to study neuronal connections in the brain by measuring the diffusion of water molecules along white matter fibers.
+Diffusion MRI can be used to study neuronal connections by measuring the diffusion of water molecules along white matter fibers.
 In so-called high angular resolution diffusion imaging (HARDI), diffusion MRI signals are sampled on spherical shells in each voxel of the brain.
-It has been shown that the probability distribution function of fiber directions in each voxel, the so-called orientation distribution function (ODF), is approximately given by the spherical Radon transform of the HARDI signal acquired over a single spherical shell \cite{tuch:2004}.
-However, in practice acquired data is noisy and incomplete, motivating the development of a variety of ODF recovery techniques (for a review see \cite{alexander:2005}).
-Once the ODF is recovered in each voxel, global neural tracts in the brain are recovered though the process of tractography, which essentially involves piecing together the fiber directions embodied in the ODF of each voxel.
+The orientation distribution function (ODF) is approximately given by the spherical Radon transform of the HARDI signal acquired over a single spherical shell \cite{tuch:2004}.
+Often acquired data is noisy and incomplete, motivating the development of reqularized ODF recovery techniques (for a review see \cite{alexander:2005}).